VedavyasBhat/ParserGenerator/README.md

 # Parser Generator
-A Canonical LR parser generator.
+A Canonical LR parser generator.<br>
 Inputs:
 1. An alphabet set
 2. A formal grammar